Side Note: Postings

 - The posted worker is properly employed in the seconding state, and

-- is employed according to the Austrian pay and work conditions during secondment.
+- is employed according to the Austrian pay and work conditions for the duration of the posting.

-The Public Employment Service will disallow a secondment if one of the above requirements is not met.
+The Public Employment Service will not allow a secondment if one of the above requirements is not met.

-You should obtain detailed information prior to a secondment.
-The rules and time limites in the individual EEA member states often differ.
+You should obtain detailed information prior to a posting.
+Regulations and time limits often differ in the individual EEA member states.

 Central Coordination Unit (ZKO) information page

-In addition to the notification of secondment, an A1 form has to be filed with the social security institution in the country where the company is headquartered.
+In addition to the notification of secondment, an A1 form has to be filed with the social security institution in the country where the company is based.
 See Social Security – A1 Form

-Secondment of foreign artists by employers having their headquarters in a non-EEA (non-EU) state
+Posting of foreign artists by employers based in a non-EEA (non-EU) state

 A secondment refers to a situation where foreign companies which do not have operating headquarters in Austria post their staff to Austria to carry out a specific task.
-Such work is generally based on a contractual engagement between the foreign company and the principal in Austria.
-For secondments, generally a secondment authorisation is required, and if they exceed a period of four months, an employment permit, which must be applied for by the Austrian organiser.
-For secondments, a visa is always required, even if the posted staff members are citizens of countries who do not require a tourist visa.
+It is generally based on a contractual engagement between the foreign company and the principal in Austria.
+For postings, generally a secondment authorisation is required.
+If exceeding a period of four months, an employment permit must be submitted by the Austrian organiser.
+Secondments always require a visa, even if the posted staff members are citizens of countries which do not require a tourist visa.

 Foreign nationals who are posted for cultural activities based on intergovernmental cultural agreements or for ensemble guest performances at a theatre do not require a secondment authorisation or employment permit, provided that the ensemble guest performance does not last longer than one week.
 In this case, a notification by the organiser sent to the regional Public Employment Service office is sufficient.

-For instance, a guest performance by a foreign opera at an Austrian opera house is considered an ensemble guest performance.
-The organiser's notification covers the entire staff posted for such a guest performance in Austria.
+For example, a guest performance by a foreign opera company at an Austrian opera house is considered an ensemble guest performance.
+The organiser's notification covers the entire company staff posted for said guest performance in Austria.

-Whether the activities of a foreign national qualify as employment under an intergovernmental cultural agreement is to be assessed on a case-by-case basis according to what is laid down in the relevant agreement.
-The existing cultural agreements cover in particular scientific, teaching, technical and artistic staff.
+Whether the activities of a foreign national qualify as employment under an intergovernmental cultural agreement is to be assessed on a case-by-case basis according to what is set down in the respective agreement.
+Existing cultural agreements cover in particular scientific, teaching, technical and artistic staff.